 - 4.43 No SRMP money was refunded during the monitoring period.
 Refunds can occur due to developments not commencing within 3 years and planning applications being refused. - 4.44 It is important to note that many SRMP payments are paid by developers on the commencement of development, so there is a time delay between planning permission being granted and the money being paid.
-For this reason, the money collected from SRMP may not always reflect the planning permissions granted each year. - 4.45 The SRMP contributions received by the Council are transferred quarterly to the Solent Recreation Mitigation Partnership.
-The Partnership sets out the contributions received each year and details of all expenditure in an annual statement of accounts which is published online: https://solent.birdaware.org/article/28133/Annual-reports
+For this reason, the money collected from SRMP may not always reflect the planning permissions granted each year. - 4.45 The SRMP contributions received by the Council are transferred guarterly to the Solent Recreation Mitigation Partnership.
+The Partnership sets out the contributions received each year and details of all expenditure in an annual statement of accounts which is published online: https://birdaware.org/solent/about-us/our-strategy/annualreports/